Elan Zafir

 He originated the role of Abaddon, in Olivier-nominated writer/director Yael Farber’s critically acclaimed adaptation of Salomé at Shakespeare Theatre Company, which garnered 7 Helen Hayes Awards including Best Ensemble.
 He played in Theresa Rebeck's comedy WAY OF THE WORLD opposite Kristine Nielsen.
 In 2024 he appeared in the New York premiere of Our Class by Tadeusz Slobodzianek at BAM, Directed by Igor Golyak.
 He was part of Simon Goodwin's innagural year as Artistic Director of The Shakespeare Theatre Company in the award winning play EVERYBODY by Brandon Jacob Jenkins.
 Elan was nominated for a James MacArthur Award for Outstanding Supporting Actor in a Play for his work in TWELVE ANGRY MEN at Ford's Theatre, directed by Sheldon Epps.
 He is a company member of the Off Broadway theatre company Bedlam.

-Since relocating to New York in April of 2021 he has appeared in seven theatres, and booked five national TV series including: Law & Order (Organized Crime), The Blacklist, East New York, Law & Order, FBI: International, and House of Cards.
+Since relocating to New York in April of 2021 he has appeared in seven theatres, and booked six national TV series including: Your Friends and Neighbors, Law & Order (Organized Crime), The Blacklist, East New York, Law & Order, and FBI: International.

 He wrote and performed in his one man show, The Unaccompanied Minor, which had its world premiere at the Asheville Fringe Festival, went on to perform at the prestigious Edinburgh Fringe Festival, and finally completed it's journey at the DC Fringe where Roger Catlin of The Washington Post called his play "A top pick of the fringe."